What You Need to Know

 Can I Bring My Own Device?

 Yes!
-Many unlocked GSM/4G phones with SIM support work with Verizon.
+Many unlocked 4G phones with SIM support work with Verizon.
 General requirements include:

 - The phone must not be on the IMEI blacklist

 - The phone must support frequencies in use by the Verizon network

 - The phone must not be assigned to another Verizon account

 - The phone must not be locked to another carrier network